Frequently Asked Questions

 The value of our training can be seen in the fact that the percentage of students passing the EASA private pilot's written examinations the first time is greater than the national average of all other civilian flight training courses available.

 The School was the first flying school in the world to be certified by the International Standards Organization (ISO) for the quality assurance award of ISO 9002 for its quality management systems from September 1997.
 In order to achieve certification, the School's operating systems were compiled and implemented with the assistance of Warwickshire County Council Trading Standards Department.
 The system continually investigated and monitored our management through audits and laid down procedures of nearly everything we do.
-The School has now discontinued the qualification with the ISO and maintains a more efficient and effective simple system required by JAR.
+The School has now discontinued the qualification with the ISO and maintains a more efficient and effective simple system required under EASA.

 The School was awarded, the UK Aircraft Owners and Pilots Association (AOPA) 'Customer Care Award' in 1997.

 Since 1984 the School has trained over 1700 Air Cadets & Civilian Flyig Scholarship Students for the Ministry of Defence, The Air League & the Royal Air Force Association.
 Our achievement is 'Second to None'.

 Now that you have read this 'Web Page' you may be ready for your introductory Discovery flight.
 During your flight, a qualified flying instructor will introduce you to the aeroplane, take you up, and - with his guidance - you will take the controls and fly.

 So come on - Join us in the sky - Haven't you waited long enough?